Critically fixed Thurston maps: classification, recognition, and twisting: The Twisting Problem

 \end{example}

-The main goal of this section is to address some special instances of the twisting problem for the family of critically fixed Thurston maps $f$ obtained by blowing up a pair $(G, \id_{\Sp})$.
+The main goal of this final section is to address some special instances of the Twisting Problem for the family of critically fixed Thurston maps $f$ obtained by blowing up admissible pairs $(G, \id_{\Sp})$.
 Note that up to isotopy this family includes all critically fixed rational maps (see Proposition~\ref{prop: charge graph rational case}).
-We will show that for some special Jordan curves $\gamma$ in $(\Sp, \Crit(f))$ the combinatorial class of the twisted map $T^n_\gamma\circ f$, $n\in\Z$, can be obtained by applying a simple combinatorial operation to the charge graph of the initial map $f$.
+We will show that for some special Jordan curves $\gamma$ in $(\Sp, \Crit(f))$ the combinatorial equivalence class of the twisted map $T^n_\gamma\circ f$, $n\in\Z$, can be determined by applying a simple combinatorial operation to the charge graph $G$ of the initial map $f$.